 Almost half of Tairāwhiti’s population doesn’t earn enough money to buy or rent a house.
 This will get worse unless we do something about it.
 One solution is allowing housing intensification to occur in the right places and in the right way.
 Redeveloping existing urban areas and building smaller but high-quality dwellings, can bring housing costs down and help create connected communities.

 To make up the existing shortfall and provide for the increased demand, we need to identify more land suitable for housing (known as future growth areas) and allow for housing intensification in the city centre and surrounding areas.

 There will be pressure for different types of houses, affordability issues to be addressed, adaptation to climate change and for actions to be taken to reduce impacts on the natural environment.
 While the strategy covers all building, there is particular focus on helping communities affected by the housing shortage.

 The FDS will consider what opportunities and constraints will impact where we build.

 - March 2022 - Growth site nominations open to the public

 - March to July 2022 - Workshops with iwi, our community and Councillors

 - June to August 2022 - Workshop with Councillors on spatial scenarios and potential growth sites

-- December to February 2023 – Full public consultation on draft of FDS
+- July to December 2023 – Public consultation on draft (Date to be confirmed)

 Join our mailing list